What is the Frun? Well, it’s just a bit of fun while you run. Fun x Run = Frun.

 ~ Conor McGregor

-I had felt what it is to be human.
-Two feet, legs, arms, lungs.
-I was fascinated by the miracle of my legs moving like pistons beneath me.
-Taking me methodically across the ground in whichever direction I chose.
+I had discovered the beauty of exercise in the sheer experience of utilising my body to move around this planet that we live on.
+I felt what it is to be a human with feet, legs, arms, lungs.
+I was fascinated by the miracle of my legs moving like pistons beneath me, taking me methodically across the ground in whichever direction I chose.
 Faster.
-Slower, Jump.
-Sprint.
-I didn’t have to tell them what to do.
-They just did it automatically.
+Slower.
+Jumping.
+Sprinting.
+I didn’t have to tell them what to do, they just did it automatically.

 Counting reps and timing my runs is now a very second place to enjoying the experience and getting the most benefit out of exercise and movement by focusing on every detail of it.